 Call rates for joining a CSU teleconference may vary depending on the service provider and whether a mobile or landline is used.

-Bridgit is a secure desktop sharing/data conferencing tool which allows you to share content from your computer securely with remote sites over the Internet.
+Bridgit is a secure screen sharing/data conferencing tool which allows you to share content from your computer securely with remote sites over the Internet.
 It is used to enhance and support videoconferences and teleconferences.

 Using Bridgit, you can:

 Bridgit is available on all videoconference meeting room computers for your convenience.

 Provision, management and support of this service is funded by the University and provided at no extra cost to staff.

 Alterations for admin video conferences including extensions to a booking or assistance with external connections is provided by the IT Service Desk.